sensu/sensu-docs/content/sensu-go/6.8/catalog/catalog-api.md

 **NOTE**: The Sensu Catalog is in public preview and is subject to change.
 {{% /notice %}}

-The Catalog API generates a static API from a repository of integrations, such as https://github.com/sensu/catalog, via the [catalog-api command line tool][1].
+The Catalog API is a static API that the [catalog-api command line tool][1] generates from a repository of integrations, such as https://github.com/sensu/catalog.
+The Sensu web UI uses the generated API files to determine which integrations to display in the Sensu Catalog.

 ## Get the latest catalog SHA-256 checksum